know-how-schmiede/PrintFleet/scripts/README.md

 ## Prerequisites

 - Debian 13 LXC container already created in Proxmox.
-- You are logged in as `root` in the container console.
+- You are logged in as `root` in the container console (directly after login).
 - Internet access from the container (to install packages and Python deps).

 ## Quick Start (recommended)